camilomesa/Customer-Segmentation-and-Acquisition/README.md

 ## Methods

 ## Results
-The file _______ contains a detailed analysis of the results.
+The file _______ contains a summary of the results and the Jupyter notebooks detailed analysis of the results explanation of the methods.
 The medium post presents a summary of the results and methods of this project.